-Here at The Garden Coach we want to work with you to grow your confidence and knowledge in your garden so you can make the most of your space.
-Whether it's a new or established garden we offer a range of services to get you growing the right plants in the right places for the right results.
-We work with your soil and conditions and will suggest plantings that will work for you to make sure you get it right the first time.
-A garden is something that develops over time and we want to help you along the way with expert advice for optimum results.
+Here at The Garden Coach we want to work with you to grow your garden.
+Whether it's a new or established garden we offer a range of services to get you growing the right plants in the right places for the right results to make sure you get it right the first time.
 Gardens are an investment in your property and assist in adding street appeal & value, especially as they grow and develop.
 Which is why it is vitally important to get it right at the beginning and plan well.
-If you want to have an outdoor space you can enjoy through the year make sure you talk to us first and get your gardens heading in the right direction.
 Check out our range of services or contact us to discuss your individual needs.

 Need a comprehensive solution for your garden?
 Find out more here

 Get some advice on how best to get your garden sorted.

 Let us do all the hard work for you.

 Check out some of work…